City Café, Toyota

 The gig was a great success, so many people came, almost full house and I was very thankful for all the work Satoshi, Masako Hiraiwa and Tomiko Ohya had done to make this early evening a beautiful experience.
 After the show we took some time to make group pictures and I spoke with lots of people.

 After checking in at the hotel and dropping my stuff in my room I walked to the place I would meet up with Gaku and Shunichi.
-The place they were at was going to close soon, so we decided to find another place, and we did.
+The place they were at was going to close soon, so we decided to find another place to spent this evening together.
 This night became a long night with friends, great conversations and lots of joy.